 The Isle of Ireland, made up of the Republic of Ireland and Northern Ireland, is a popular destination with travellers.
 Full of iconic sights, such as the Cliffs of Moher, there are many reasons why it is an ideal holiday destination.

-The Emerald Isle is fantastic for road trips, for hiking, discovering castles, eating seafood and sipping on whiskey.
+The Emerald Isle is fantastic for hiking, discovering castles, eating seafood and sipping on whiskey.
 On top of the many buzzing cities, you could also explore the natural wonders and quaint villages that make up the countryside.

 As if you would need more reasons to visit Ireland, right?
 Well, we’ve compiled our top 10 reasons to visit Ireland and Northern Ireland: